code-vj/Awesome-online-tools/README.md

 - [TableConvert](https://tableconvert.com/) - A powerful online table editor that converts between CSV, HTML and Markdown.
 Easy to convert html tables to SQL, JSON, XML and Text, Makes it easier to work with tables.
 - [JWT Decoder](https://jwt.ssotools.com/) - An online JWT decoder tool, that can be used to decode and verify the JWT.
 - [OIDC Playground](https://oidc-playground.compile7.org/) - A developer-friendly sandbox for testing OpenID Connect (OIDC) flows, generating tokens, and debugging authentication requests.
+- [JWT Decoder](https://ssojet.com/jwt-validator/) - An online tool designed for decoding and verifying JSON Web Tokens (JWTs) is available.
+- [SAML Tester](https://ssojet.com/saml-tester) - A developer-friendly tool for testing SAML and SCIM integrations.
+Simulate an Identity Provider (IdP) and validate your SSO implementation with ease.
+- [SAML Tester](https://ssojet.com/saml-tools/) - Free SAML tools for testing, validation, and development—no login required.

 ## License